Frequently Asked Questions

 Pricing

 We are committed to bringing ecological death care to as many people as possible.
-This includes providing our services at a subsidized rate to individuals who could not otherwise afford to pay our full price of $7,000.
-Learn more about the Recompose Community Fund.
+This includes providing our services at a subsidized rate to individuals who could not otherwise afford to pay our full price through our Community Fund.

-Recompose’s price for human composting does not include a ceremony, flowers, newspaper obituaries, transportation of the body from outside of King, Pierce, and Snohomish counties, or additional transport for autopsies.
+Recompose’s price for human composting does not include a ceremony, flowers, newspaper obituaries, clergy honorariums, transportation of the body outside our service area, or additional transport for autopsies.

-Our staff can help you order certified copies of the death certificate via your county’s vital records office at no additional charge.
-Fees for death certificates vary by county.
+Our staff can help you order certified copies of the death certificate via your county’s vital records office.
+This service is included with our cost for human composting, but fees for death certificates vary by county.
 For example, as of January 2021, King County charges $25 each.

 Human Composting